 The fresh air, and my feet firmly on the ground, took away my queasiness in no time at all.
 By the time Jason put the Jeep in park and climbed out to join me I was feeling much better.
 Such relief!

 I wasn’t ready to get back in the Jeep though.
 I needed to walk some.
 Before moving forward, I took in my surroundings.
-To my surprise, I spotted a group of Gnomes standing on a large rock.
-They looked as if they were watching us!
+To my surprise, I spotted a group of Gnomes standing on a large rock nearby.
+They were staring at me!
 With a touch of excitement in my voice I pointed them out to Jason and Raine, who had also climbed out of the Jeep, and we went over to get a better look.

 Someone had put a great deal of thought into the placement of these little guys and it was a great diversion to my car sickness!
 Honestly, for the first time ever, I was glad that I had become car sick.
 If I had not felt so sick I wouldn’t have exited the Jeep for fresh air.
 Being out of the Jeep is the only reason I spotted the little Gnomes hiding along the forest path.
 We were all 3 glad to have discovered this place.
 It put a smile on our faces and made us feel as if we had discovered a special little secret in the wooded area by the lake.

-Because it is still winter in this area there wasn’t a great deal of exploring to do this day unless we wanted to hike but we were not really prepared for a hike.
+Because it is still winter in this area there wasn’t a great deal of exploring to do this day.
 However, our day was not done!
 A few miles south, back the way we came, is a 600 acre area called The Shambhala Mountain Center.
-Stay tuned and read my next blog about this beautiful and peaceful area hidden away in a small valley among the peaks.
+Stay tuned and read my next blog about this beautiful and peaceful place hidden away in a small valley among the peaks.